emo3/nc_base/README.md

 # nc_base Cookbook

-The purpose of this cookbook is to install Netcool/OMNIbus version 8.1.
+The purpose of this cookbook is to install Netcool/OMNIbus version 8.1.<br>
-This will also update it to the latest FP.
+This will also update it to the latest FP.<br>
-This uses Installation Manager to install the software.
+This uses Installation Manager to install the software.<br>
-So Installation Manager will be installed as well.
+So Installation Manager will be installed as well.<br>
-This does NOT supply any IBM binaries, you will have to do that via PPA.
+This does NOT supply any IBM binaries, you will have to do that via PPA.<br>
-As of 2018-05-01 the latest:
+As of 2019-02-06 the latest:<br>
-  Netcool/OMNIbus FP:   8.1.0.16
+  Netcool/OMNIbus FP:   8.1.0.18<br>
-  Installation Manager: 1.8.9
+  Installation Manager: 1.8.9.2<br>

 ## Scope